PrathamGhaywat/AudioWiz-v.1/README.md

 Note the there is one branch for each version, so be sure to download it from the version branch you actually need.

 > I have only tested it on windows, since it is the only computer I have.
-But I would appreciate any Linux, MacOS or Unix user giving me feedback, if it works fine on your OS!
+But I would appreciate any Linux, MacOS or FreeBSD user giving me feedback, if it works fine on your OS!
 ## Types:
 AudioWiz v.1 has currently two types:
 - audiowiz